Hifdzullah/hifdzullah.io/README.md

 <h2>👨‍💻 Teamwork Software Development Mini Projects:</h2>

 - <b>Predator Prey Simulation Using JavaFX</b>
-  - Involved in the development of simulation of foxes and rabbit populations, this model features a real-time scenario of how the population of foxes and rabbit within the field varies over time.
+  - Involved in the development and the design of foxes and rabbit populations simulation, this model features a real-time scenario of how the population of foxes and rabbit within the field varies over time.

 <h2>Certification</h2>